Umeclidinium/vilanterol (By breathing)

 - This medicine should not be used together with a similar inhaled medicine, such as arformoterol, budesonide/formoterol, formoterol, indacaterol, salmeterol, or salmeterol/fluticasone.

 - Some foods and medicines can affect how umeclidinium/vilanterol works.
 Tell your doctor if you are using any of the following:

 - Medicine to treat an infection (including clarithromycin, itraconazole, ketoconazole, telithromycin, troleandomycin, voriconazole)

 - Medicine to treat HIV/AIDS (including indinavir, lopinavir, nelfinavir, ritonavir, saquinavir)

 - Medicine to treat depression (including an MAO inhibitor, TCAs)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, glaucoma, heart or blood vessel disease, heart rhythm problems, high blood pressure, an overactive thyroid, seizures, enlarged prostate, or trouble urinating.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, heart rhythm problems, high blood pressure, diabetes, glaucoma, thyroid problems, electrolyte imbalance, seizures, enlarged prostate, or trouble urinating.